SMSpp-Project/smspp-project/README.md

 if not specified, the default installation root path is `/opt` for Linux (or `$HOME` if the current user is not sudoer), and `/Library` for macOS.

-If you do not have a license for CPLEX and/or Gurobi, or if you just want to install SMS++ without them, you can run:
+If you do not have a CPLEX and/or Gurobi license, or if you just want to install SMS++ without them, you can run:

 ```powershell
 # Windows (from a PowerShell with administrative privileges)